kevin-44/WAX_Creator_API_Integration/README.md

 > **Note**: The `Username` and `Password` field on FileZilla correspond to your VPS log in credentials.

-You will then need to enable SSL mode so that Apache is able to run an encrypted HTTPS connection:
+You will then need to enable **SSL Mode** so that Apache is able to run an encrypted [HTTPS](https://en.wikipedia.org/wiki/HTTPS) connection:

 `sudo a2enmod ssl`